Understanding Data Driven Testing in SoapUI Pro:

 Take a look at the flow diagram of common data driven testing.
 This can be implemented via SoapUI pro.

 Keyword Driven Testing

 Keyword driven testing is a software testing type applicable for both manual and automated testing (most commonly used).
 It is also called table driven testing.
 Even though this is quite simple, it does need more time to collect keywords and appropriate functionalities.

-In keyword driven framework, we prepare test data like data tables along with the keywords.
-There are several components available in keyword driven testing framework.
+In a keyword driven framework, we prepare test data like data tables along with the keywords.
+There are several components available in the keyword driven testing framework.
 They are

 - Control File

 - Test Cases File

 The “Control File” contains test scenarios to be executed/automated.
 When testing from the initial stage, the user has to select the particular test scenario from the data file.
 This will be determined based on the flag ( Yes / No ) present in the data file or excel file.